Mennonite Church USA: Conservative exodus

+According to a census published by the association in 2025, it would have 50,000 baptized members in 530 churches.

 Structure

 Convention and delegate assembly

 Every other year, Mennonite Church USA holds a week-long, church-wide convention.
 The convention includes gatherings for adults, youth, junior youth and children (K-5, Preschool and Infants/Toddlers).
 During the convention, there are worship sessions, seminars, alumni gatherings, and special dinners.
 Also, taking place during the convention is the Delegate Assembly.
 Delegates from local congregations, regional area conferences, and constituency groups gather to develop vision and direction for the national denomination.
-Previous conventions have been held in Nashville, Tennessee (2001), Atlanta, Georgia (2003), Charlotte, North Carolina (2005), San Jose, California (2007), Columbus, Ohio (2009), Pittsburgh, Pennsylvania (2011), Phoenix, Arizona (2013), Kansas City, Missouri (2015, 2019, 2021, 2023), and Orlando, Florida (2017).
+Previous conventions have been held in Nashville, Tennessee (2001), Atlanta, Georgia (2003), Charlotte, North Carolina (2005), San Jose, California (2007), Columbus, Ohio (2009), Pittsburgh, Pennsylvania (2011), Phoenix, Arizona (2013), Kansas City, Missouri (2015, 2019, 2023), Orlando, Florida (2017), Cincinnati, Ohio (2021), and Greensboro, North Carolina (2025).